ryan4yin/nix-config/pulumi/k8s/README.md

 ## Why Pulumi for Kubernetes?

-1. Deploying Helm charts declaratively.
+1. Deploying Helm charts & yaml files in the right order, in a declarative way.
-   - Helm CLI supports only imperative commands, you need to add a repository, update the repository, and install the chart with a single command, it's really hard to manage the lifecycle of the Helm chart in this way.
+   - Helm CLI supports only imperative commands, you need to run a bunch of commands like `helm repo add`, `helm repo update`, `helm install`, `helm upgrade`, etc. it's really hard to manage the lifecycle of the Helm chart in this way.
-    - Pulumi can deploy Helm charts declaratively, you can manage the lifecycle of the Helm chart easily.
 1. Deal with secrets in a secure way.
 1. Deploying Kubernetes resources in a unified way, instead of running a bunch of commands like `kubectl apply`, `helm install`, `kustomize`, etc.